TsingZ0/PFLlib/README.md

     sh auto_train.sh
     ```

-**Note**: The hyper-parameters have not been tuned for the algorithms.
+**Note**: The hyper-parameters have not been tuned for the methods.
 The values in `./system/auto_train.sh` are just examples.
 You need to tune the hyper-parameters by yourself.

 ## Practical setting
 If you need to simulate FL in a practical setting, which includes **client dropout**, **slow trainers**, **slow senders**, and **network TTL**, you can set the following parameters to realize it.